AGhafoor94/express_handlebars/README.md

 1. Database

-    - Create Schema for database
+    - Created Schema for database
-    - Create burgers table
+    - Created burgers table
-    - Make types according to the scheme
+    - Made types according to the scheme
     - eaten column set to false by default

 2. Handlebars/express